 Allocation of costs

-It was questioned by one Working Group member as to what assumptions were being made in terms of the proposed rebalancing of costs and it was noted that currently distributors are paying around 6% of the DCC costs and Suppliers are picking up the other 94%, however, the 6% allocated to the distributors will be increased to around 40% of the overall DCC costs coming through the distributors tariffs and these are in the current proposals for the 2027/28 tariffs.
-These were discussed with the Energy Networks Association and agreed to be placed in the 2027/28 tariffs.
-The final allocation between Supplier and Distributor will be published in and around September 2026 by the DCC, however, it all stemmed from the Smart Energy Code (SEC) DP 218 modification ‘Review of the SEC Charging Methodology’.
+A Working Group member queried what assumptions had been used for the 2027/28 DUoS tariff calculations in terms of the rebalancing of costs between energy suppliers and network operators, as proposed under Smart Energy Code (SEC) DP 218 modification ‘Review of the SEC Charging Methodology’.
+It was noted that currently distributors are paying around 6% of the DCC costs and Suppliers are picking up the other 94%.
+However, under the SEC proposal, the 6% allocated to the distributors might be increased to an indicative share of around 40% of the overall DCC costs..

+DNOs agreed to use the indicative

+40% allocationin the calculations for the 2027/28 tariffs,following discussions with the Energy Networks Association.
+The final allocation between Supplier and Distributor will be confirmed around September 2026 by the DCC,

 It was noted that this SEC change had been raised by the DCC but was withdrawn on 4 August 2025, however this was adopted by British Gas under SEC Section D5.4.
 SECAS is working with the new Proposer on the next steps.

 The cost allocation is not a consideration for this CP since it is governed under the SEC.
+However, the proposed SEC change, although entirely separate, if confirmed, could result in a further increase of the fixed charge adder term which would be levied on aggregated demand customers under this CP.

 Supplier of Last Resort and Eligible Bad Debt

-Some Working Group members were unsure whether the addition of this CP would be better than the current status quo citing that the Smart Meter Communication Licence Costs would be allocated to all domestic and commercial customers on aggregated tariffs irrespective of whether they had a smart meter fitted or not.
+Some Working Group members queried whether the proposed change would be fairer than the status quo, citing that the Smart Meter Communication Licence Costs would be allocated to all domestic and commercial customers on aggregated tariffs irrespective of whether they had a smart meter fitted or not.

-It was agreed that this would be the case but added that by the time this CP is implemented the smart meter roll out should be nearing completion (current deadline being the end of 2030) with the latest government report citing 70% completion to date and the CP implementation date suggesting either 2028/29 or 2029/30.
+It was agreed that the Smart Meter Communication Licence Costs would be applied to all domestic and commercial customers irrespective of whether they had a smart meter installed but added that by the time this CP would be implemented, the smart meter roll out should be nearing completion (current deadline being the end of 2030) with the latest government report citing 70% completion to date and the CP implementation date suggesting either 2028/29 or 2029/30.

 The Working Group also thought it would be beneficial to review the other two categories of pass-through costs (Supplier of Last Resort and Eligible Bad Debt) to see if there are any similarities to the Smart Meter Communication Licence Costs, as it will provide further rationale for this CP.